awaseem/renti-backend/README.md

 ## Setup

 Please ensure that you have Node.js and NPM installed.
-Node version should be at least 4.2.2 and NPM version should be at least 2.0.0
+Node version should be at least 4.2.2 and NPM version should be at least 2.0.0.
+You also need to ensure that sqlite is installed on your system!
+After all the requirements are met, follow the steps below to get setup:

 Install all dependencies:
 ```